-There are many benefits that organizations with successful DevOps practices typically see.
+There are many benefits that organizations with successful DevOps practices.

 But how do you access these benefits?
 What tools can DevOps teams use to automate development processes and reduce the manual effort associated with building, testing and deploying software?

 Here is a selection of the top DevOps tools, favored by the Cloudreach technical community around the world:

 With the massive shift to remote working that we’ve seen, security is more important than ever.
 Vault helps us be agile while still keeping security a top priority within our team.

 Working with GitHub actions has been an absolute dream.
 The tight integration with our source management means our feedback loops are as fast as ever, enabling us to live the dream of ‘automate everything’.

 One of the greatest orchestration tools (if not the best).
 It’s open-source and has massive support from the community.
 1000+ plugins means it can be integrated with any tool from the DevOps landscape.
 It works on any platform and it’s easy to customize.
 There is also Jenkins X which is cloud-based and runs on Kubernetes

 Code quality and analysis tools.
 Has coverage for all the popular programming languages and more.
 It emphasizes the idea of failing fast as it helps you with the early detection of bugs and alerts developers to fix them before rolling to production.
 It can be integrated into most IDEs where you can get alerts on the fly or have it as a web dashboard where you can customize it for different projects/clients with the RBAC model.
 It can cover code standards, duplications, unit tests, code complexity, comments, and, more recently, security tests (highlights code vulnerabilities).
 Reports are based on sets of rules based on each programming language standards, however, it allows you to create custom sets as well in case there are more specific areas you require coverage in